 RSS could be a treasure trove for your internal comms.
 But before you set sail to discover what it actually means, let us give you the tools and advice to navigate these unknown wateRSS.

 In a nutshell, an RSS feed is a stream of information sent from one website to other digital channels (generally either another website or directly to users).

-An information stream is triggered whenever the main site is updated (for example, a news article published, some content changed or a date/time is reached).
+An information stream is triggered whenever the main site is updated (for example, a news article is published, some content changed or a date/time is reached).
 The main site uses its RSS feed to make this new or updated content available as code for others to read or display.

 To ‘translate’ the RSS code into nicely designed content for users to read, an RSS feed reader or aggregator is required.
 There are a number of these available, but the best-known is probably Feedly or PolitePol (where you can create your own RSS feed for your company blog).

 Incidentally, if you’re wondering what “RSS” stands for, its full name is Rich Site Syndication.

 Benefits of RSS feeds

 An RSS feed can provide internal communications value to both organizations and staff.